desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

     The Parental Agent then uses these names to compute the second label of the Signaling Names.
 The scan is completed by either

-     * performing a targeted NSEC walk starting one level below Signaling Domain, at the label that encodes the Child's ancestor; or
+     * performing a targeted NSEC walk starting one level below the Signaling Domain, at the label that encodes the Child's ancestor; or

-     * by performing a zone transfer of the domain containing the (relevant part of the) Signaling Zone, if the Signaling Zone operator allows it, and iterating over its contents.
+     * by performing a zone transfer of the zone containing the (relevant part of the) Signaling Domain, if the Signaling Zone operator allows it, and iterating over its contents.

     The Child's name is constructed by prepending the first label of